Easy Graham Cracker Oven Toffee (5 ingredients)

 • White chocolate - use white chocolate chips or grated bark for a white chocolate toffee treat.

-• Peanut butter chips - add these along with the chocolate chips for Reese's chocolate candy bar taste.
+• Peanut butter chips - add these along with the chocolate chips for a Reese's chocolate candy bar taste.

 • Other nuts or no nuts - choose your favorite or omit the nuts altogether.